scoconno/scoconno.github.io/Teaching/Examined/Intro/Essay.md

 ### Further Instruction

 + This assignment covers material contained in Ch.1.
-+ Note that this is a letter.
-Include all appropriate letter headings, salutations, etc.
++ Note that this is an e-mail.
+Include all appropriate headings, salutations, etc.
-+ The members of the school board are not philosophers.
-Your job here is to explain a piece of complex philosophy to smart lay people.
-Use examples, simple vocabulary, etc.
++ You are writing to your younger self.
+Talk directly to them, not to me.
+Imagine what you would say to your younger self and how you might convince them to change their minds.
-+ Use simple examples when explaining the premises/steps of the Design Argument.
-Paley's use of the watch example is key.
-You are free to use other examples of artifacts, but you must explain to the reader how he convinces us that an artifact has a purpose before you can explain how he applies this result to nature.
++ Use simple examples.